viblo/pymunk/README.rst

 Documentation
 -------------

-The source distribution of Pymunk ships with a number of demos in the examples directory, and it also contains the full documentation including API reference.
+The source distribution of Pymunk ships with a number of demos of different simulations in the examples directory, and it also contains the full documentation including API reference.

 You can also find the full documentation including examples and API reference on the Pymunk homepage, http://www.pymunk.org